 We know that organic cotton produces less than conventional cotton from the same amount of land.
 We need 25% more land to yield the same amount of organic cotton as the ‘normal’ variety.

-The world is running out of space, so farmers need to find other solutions.
+The world is running out of space, so farming needs to be more sustainable.
 Deforestation is not the answer, as this would cause even more global warming.

 Sometimes producing organic cotton involves using natural pesticides.
 The chemicals in these pesticides can also harm the environment.
 Some natural pesticides use more toxic chemicals than synthetic pesticides people use for growing conventional cotton.